Commercial Scallop

 The leading edge of the shell can be quite sharp.
 Although scallops have closed shells, keep them in the shade or cover with a wet sack to prevent the meat drying out.
 Sponges growing on shells may cause skin irritations in some people.

-Public Health advice
+Public health advice

 Follow any public health alerts relating to eating wild shellfish - refer to the Department of Health or phone their hotline on 1800 671 738.